rackerlabs/docs-offerings/docs/general-api-info/service-access.rst

 Service access endpoints
 ========================

-The |apiservice| can be accessed at https://offer.api.rackspace.com/.
+The |api-service| can be accessed at https://offer.api.rackspace.com/.

 Versions
 ~~~~~~~~